 4. Essential Oils

 Many cats also dislike the aroma of essential oils.
 These oils are different from perfumes because they use natural extracts from plants that can potentially harm your cat.
-Cat owners have to be incredibly cautious when it comes to using essential oils in their homes.
+Cat guardians have to be incredibly cautious when it comes to using essential oils in their homes.

 Cats hate scents like eucalyptus, peppermint, citrus fruit, and tea tree oil, all popular notes in essential oil products.